zuozhenggh/learning-library/workshops/essentials-of-cloud-observability/export/export.md

 ## **STEP 3:** [Optional] View Log Archive Content

 Log content archived to Object Storage is aggregated via batches (default every 7 minutes) and stored in .gz format.
-Timestamps allow easy retrival by time range(s).
-In this step you will locate archived content and optionaly download/extract/view to validate the storage integrity.
+Timestamps allow easy retrieval by time range(s).
+In this step you will locate archived content and optionally download/extract/view to validate the storage integrity.

 1. Navigate to **Object Storage**, select **Compartment** logservicedemo to locate the bucket created in Step 1.